SAP-samples/teched2025-IN162/README.md

 By the end of this session, you’ll understand the core principles behind real-time vector grounding, how to design an embedding strategy for structured entities, and how to integrate this into a sample AI workflow.

-Please check the following chapter to understand the scenario in detail:
+The following chapter explains the scenario in more detail:

 - [Scenario Introduction](intro/intro1/README.md)